-Periodic or mid-term and final (ex-post) evaluations2 can be carried out in order to take stock of lessons learned and good practices.
+Periodic or mid-term and final (ex-post) evaluations can be carried out in order to take stock of lessons learned and good practices.
 The evaluation(s) will be conducted in line with EUAA's Evaluation Framework, which is based on the European Commission's Better Regulation methodological guidelines for evaluations.
 They may be performed externally through engagement of evaluation specialist(s), internally by Agency staff, or a hybrid approach.

 In order to ensure completeness of evaluations and to take into account the views and feedback from the Parties involved, senior and other key persons from the National Authorities of the host Member State may be invited to interviews with the evaluators or to provide feedback by alternative means.
-The National Authorities shall commit to supporting the evaluation process and participating in such engagements with evaluators by mutually agreed appointments.